valus/xs-scala-binding/README.md

 ================================
 <i>(Fork of Scala binding for 0MQ; [zeromq-scala-binding][zeromq-scala])</i>

-The Scala binding for [Crossroads I/O][xs] is based on libxs versions 1.2.0 and uses JNA for accessing native functions.
+The Scala binding for [Crossroads I/O][xs] is based on libxs versions 1.2.0 and uses [JNA][jna] and [JNI][jni].
 The Scala binding is a thin wrapper of the Crossroads I/O API.

+#### NOTE:
+* Binding based on JNA is fully supports all functionalities of libxs 1.2.0.
+* Binding based on JNI is under development and it doesn't have all functionalities of libx 1.2.0 implemented.

 ## Installation and usage.